NGPVAN/job-descriptions/devops engineer.md

 * Experience with scripting languages (MS batch file, PowerShell, Bash, etc.)
 * Experience and understanding of Networking, DNS, load-balancing, and clustering technologies
 * Excellent written and oral communication skills
-* Ability to focus an prioritize in a fast-paced environment
+* Ability to focus and prioritize in a fast-paced environment
 * Ability to manage solutions from requirements to implementation
 * Ability to quickly triage problems under pressure, determine root cause, and resolve issues
+* Facility with security best practices and server monitoring tools (New Relic, AppFirst, etc.)
 Desired:
 * Experience with VMWare virtualization products
 * Experience with cloud services (AWS, Heroku, Azure, etc.)
 * Experience with configuration management tools (Ansible/Chef/Puppet, PowerShell DSC)
 * Experience with continuous integration/continuous deployment (TeamCity)
 * Experience deploying centralized monitoring solutions
+* Experience with Drupal maintenance and site lifecycle management (Aegir experience a plus)
+* Familiarity with Apache, MySQL, and Varnish administration

 About Us
 --------